analyticascent/confounder/criteria/minwage.md

 &nbsp;

-7) **Mobility Reduction:** The ease of rising into a higher-paying occupation may decrease due to a higher minimum wage.
-Why this is the case is multi-faceted:
+7) **Mobility Reduction:** The likelihood of rising into a higher-paying occupation may decrease.
+The reasons differ between entry-level and other workers:

 * If the pay for jobs beyond entry-level are reduced to make up for minimum wage increases (what economists call "wage compression"), then minimum wage workers may soon find themselves competing with higher skilled workers.
 The skilled workers may find that an easier job that now pays more due to a wage increase is a worthy tradeoff.
 * If the pay for higher skilled jobs goes down to make up for mandated wage increases, then moving up from entry-level jobs to more challenging occupations may no longer be seen as a worthy tradeoff for entry-level workers.
 Combining this with the other facet of wage compression mentioned above could mean a lower-paying economy overall.